|

 1. grand robots access to those pages you wish them to crawl.

-2. restrict access to those pages you do not wish search engines to see and crawl. |
+2. restrict access to those pages you do not wish search engines to see and crawl.

 XML Sitemap

-XML Sitemap is not presented for the site. [ To generate XML sitemap, Use this XML Sitemap Generator ]
+[ To generate XML sitemap, Use this XML Sitemap Generator ]

 Sitemap helps search engine crawler to identify your website pages.